Estate planning – too important to put on hold

 Failure to prepare a will means your estate will fall under the rules of intestacy.
 This default can produce some surprising – and unwelcome – results, as explained below.

 Your will needs to be kept up to date.
-Something that was prepared a decade ago may still be largely relevant, but across such a long period of time your situation and your family’s circumstances will probably have changed.
+Something that was prepared a decade ago may still be satisfactory, but across such a long period of time your situation and your family’s circumstances will probably have changed.
 Tax legislation has certainly done so.
 Remember too that marriage will normally result in the automatic revocation of an existing will.
-Divorce does not have the same effect, but it does treat the former spouse or partner as having died before the will takes effect.
+Divorce does not have the same effect, but it does treat the former spouse or partner as having died before the will becomes operative.